 Existing ARRT advanced certification for CV, VI or CT is preferred.

-40 hour afternoon shift / variable start time - with on call obligations
+40 hour Day shift - with on call obligations

 General supervision is received from a Faculty Physician, Division Administrator or Lead Technologist.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.

 The University of Michigan is an equal opportunity/affirmative action employer.